 And we haven’t even gotten to post-processing, storage and backups.
 I could go on and on…but you get the point.
 Digital photography has gotten way too complex for most people.
 Even seasoned photographers are getting tired of all the things they have to keep up with in order to stay relevant and competitive.

 With declining camera sales, all camera manufacturers are suffering.
 Now that sensor performance has pretty much hit the limits of CMOS sensors and flat-lined, manufacturers are pushing towards more resolution and camera features.
 Clearly though, this is not enough to push more camera sales.

 In fact, I would argue that unnecessarily increasing resolution will only result in declined camera sales.
 How much more resolution do we really need, when most lenses cannot resolve that much detail in the first place?
-I am working on an article that shows some interesting data, but the quick summary of it is that most Nikon F mount lenses cannot resolve more than 24 MP.
-Only some lenses can truly resolve up to 36 MP and only select few can actually exceed that.
+I previously wrote an article that shows that most Nikon F mount lenses cannot resolve more than 36 MP.

 This means that increases in sensor resolution are pretty much meaningless beyond 36 MP for the F mount.
 Unless lenses are developed from scratch specifically for high-resolution sensors (like those E-mount, RF-mount and Z-mount lenses), increasing camera resolution isn’t going to provide any advantages!
 You will simply end up increasing RAW file size, and that’s about it…